awitten1/awitten1.github.io/_posts/2022-12-28-C++-exception-safety.md

 The problem that the post lays out is that it is impossible to implement a fully generic stack that has an exception-safe pop function that both mutates the stack and returns a value.

 One might ask "What is meant by exception safe?"
-If its member functions throw an exception, the state of the stack should be unchanged.
+One possible answer is "If its member functions throw an exception, the state of the stack should be unchanged."

-The blog considers the following stack declaration:
+Cargill's post considers the following stack declaration:

 ```
   template <class T>